 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of the following:

-- weakness or paralysis of limbs or face, difficulty speaking, or unexplained fainting
+- severe headache or confusion, weakness or paralysis of limbs or face, difficulty speaking

-- confusion, delusions or hallucinations (seeing or feeling things that are not really there)
+- seeing or feeling things that are not really there (hallucination)